Not every visitor to your website is ready to pick up the phone.

 You don’t have to go all-in at once.
 Just start with three simple emails and build from there.

 If you’d like to explore how this could work on your website or want help with setup, we’re happy to support you.
-But even a DIY version can make a huge difference in how warm your leads feel when they’re finally ready to act.
+Even a DIY version can make a huge difference in how warm your leads feel when they’re finally ready to act.